arduino/help-center-content/content/Custom/Hubs/Cloud-Support.md

     <p class="info-title">Arduino Cloud Agent</p>
     <p>
-      To use Arduino Cloud on regular systems (Windows, macOS, and Linux), you need Arduino Cloud Agent to connect your physical boards/devices to the Cloud.
+      To use Arduino Cloud on regular systems (Windows, macOS, and Linux), you need the Arduino Cloud Agent to connect your physical boards/devices to the Cloud.
     </p>
     <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/360014869820-Install-the-Arduino-Create-Agent">Install Arduino Cloud Agent</a>